wilmTap/analytics-udd/udd/module.md

 The unique identifier standard across SRS and LMS for the course.

 ###Purpose
-For analytics and to link Module to Module Instance
+For analytics and to link module to module_instance

 Derivation
 https://www.hesa.ac.uk/index.php?option=com_studrec&task=show_file&mnl=14051&href=a^_^Module_MODID.html